LeeRichi/Hive/README.md

 ## 💡 About

-- This folder contains all the projects I have been working on since 2024/4/15.
+- This folder contains all Hive projects I have been working on since 2024/4/15.

 ## 📋 Appendix